-Remote development enviroments
+Remote development environments

 With Release remote development environments, you can "mount" an ephemeral environment to your local computer and work on it as you would if you were developing locally.